Torndeco/pyBEscanner/README.txt

 This this not protect against people using a battleye bypass

-Features (assuming not bugged)
+Features:

-	* Multiple Servers ( No multi-threading support, it scans 1 at a time )
+	* Multiple Servers ( No multi-threading support, it scans 1 server at a time )
 	* Scans battlelogs
 	* Whitelist + Blanlist + Kicklist filters with regrex features http://docs.python.org/2/library/re.html